superdanb/neat-aspen/content/pages/index.md

           TestFairy is proud to work with companies with strict compliance requirements such as GDPR, CCPA, HIPAA and other standards, laws and regulations.
 TestFairy is ISO-27001 certified.
-      - question: Can TestFairy work with our corporate Single Sign-On???
+      - question: Can TestFairy work with our corporate Single Sign-On
         answer: >-
           Yes!.
 TestFairy is compatible with OKTA, Ping, OneLogin, IBM, Oracle, Google, Microsoft, Citrix and any other SSO vendor supporting SAML 2.0